 Local Celiac Disease Support

-Here at NCA, we are proud to say that we offer an extensive and growing network of people across the nation who are willing and waiting to help you live day-to-day with your diagnosis.
-See below for ways to help, or to find support.
-NCA recognizes three types of local celiac disease support.
+At NCA, we offer an extensive and growing network of people across the nation who are willing and waiting to help you live day-to-day with your diagnosis.

 Chapters are exciting and vibrant support groups that have followed state and federal requirements to become a legitimate part of National Celiac Association.
 They provide education and support, frequently having conferences or smaller meetings, collecting dues and providing publications.
 They are independently organized with a legal obligation to the National Celiac Association.